unipop-graph/unipop/README.md

 - Model your documents in [different ways](https://www.elastic.co/guide/en/elasticsearch/guide/current/modeling-your-data.html)
 - and your [indices](https://www.elastic.co/guide/en/elasticsearch/guide/current/time-based.html)
 - [routing](https://www.elastic.co/blog/customizing-your-document-routing)
-- bulk queries together
+- batch together queries
-- and more...
+- upsert documents
+- and any other ES feature that could help optimize your use-case...

 Implement `QueryHandler` to use a customized schema that works best for your data. <br>
 We still don't have enough documentation on this, but you can take a look at the implementations of `SimpleQueryHandler` and `ModernGraphQueryHandler`